Kianyaa/CS2-map-text-translator/README.md

 ## Installation

-Install [python](https://www.python.org/downloads/) and then download this [repository](https://github.com/Kianyaa/CS2-map-text-translator/archive/refs/heads/main.zip), Extract the zip file in any folder and run `install.bat` file to install all Python dependencies in this script are required, The translate script will run automatically after installed dependencies
+Install [python](https://www.python.org/downloads/) and then download this [repository](https://github.com/Kianyaa/CS2-map-text-translator/archive/refs/heads/main.zip), Extract the zip file in any folder and run `install.bat` file to install all Python dependencies in this script are required

 > [!NOTE]
 > `install.bat` file will automatically create virtual environment and activate it for you